-Collective agreements are agreements negotiated between trade unions and employers or employers' associations and which relate to one or more of the following:
+Collective agreements are agreements negotiated between one or more trade unions and employers or employers' associations and which relate to one or more of the following:

 terms and conditions of employment, or the physical conditions in which any workers are required to work

-engagement or non-engagement, or termination or suspension of employment or duties of employment, of one or more workers
+engagement or non-engagement, or termination or suspension of employment or the duties of employment, of one or more workers

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.